 - Flight bag & portfolio of all travel documents

-- Lunches, Beverages not mentioned & Tips to your guide & driver
+- Beverages unless mentioned, Tips to your guide & driver.

 Theme: The Intruduction

-This morning, after breakfast, we will travel north to Haifa to visit Stella Maris, a Carmelite Monastery with the Madonna of Mt Carmel.
-After enjoying the view of the bay of Acco, we will drive to Mukhraka and visit the Monastery that commemorates Elijah confronting the prophets of Baal.
-Continue on to the Sea of Galilee to visit the fascinating new exca-vations at Magdala.
-We will end the day at the very spot where the Jor-dan river flows from the Sea of Galilee, leaving time to reflect on the Baptism at the Jordan River (There will also be time for you to renew your own Baptism.)
+This morning, after breakfast, visit the fascinating new excavations at Magdala.
+We will end the day at the very spot where the Jordan river flows from the Sea of Galilee, leaving time to reflect on the Baptism at the Jordan River (There will also be time for you to renew your own Baptism.)
+Drive through the Jezreel Valley, referred to in the Bible as the scene of Armageddon.
+Visit the fascinating Tel Megiddo, once a town that overlooked strategic trade routes.
 Check-in to your hotel by the lake.
 Dinner and overnight.